thomasmorgan/LilyLib/docs/source/writing_music.rst

 The arguments are:

-- start; the tone at which to start the scale (can be a note too, the tone will be automatically extracted).
+- *start*; the tone at which to start the scale (can be a Point too, the tone will be automatically extracted).
-- stop_or_length; either the tone at which to stop, or a integer length (negative lengths create descending scales).
+- *stop_or_length*; either the tone at which to stop, or the desired length of the scale (negative lengths create descending scales).
-- key; the key in which to write the scale (see below for details)
+- *key*; the key in which to write the scale (see below for details)
-- dur; the duration of any notes, can be a single value or a list of values which will be cycled.
+- *dur*; the duration of any notes, can be a single value or a list of values which will be cycled.
 If no values is provided the function returns tones, and not Points.
-- step; the step size.
+- *step*; the step size.
 1 = a full scale, 2 = every other note, 3 = every third note, and so on.

-The demo_c_major_scale provides an example:
+The *demo_c_major_scale* provides an example:

 ::